grownjs/grown/website/src/pages/docs/command-line.md

 Run your server manually with `node your-app/server.js` or with `npm start`.

-For the latter add the following settings to your `package.json` file:
+For the latter add the following script to your `package.json` file:

 ```json
 {